salsita/inStyle/README.md

 ### Media

-In SASS, media query logic is provided by [include-media](https://github.com/eduardoboucas/include-media), a genius mixin created from the unison of a dancer and a goblin.
-Allows very flexible and expressive media conditioning - refer to its documentation for details.
+In SASS, media query logic is provided by [include-media](https://github.com/eduardoboucas/include-media), a wonderful mixin created by a dancer and a goblin.
+Allows very flexible and expressive media conditioning - refer to its [documentation](http://include-media.com/#features) for details.

 ```Sass
 article